-3.3 Role of RobMoSys Contributors
+3.4 Role of Contributors to the Platform

 The role of RobMoSys contributors in such a community would be:

 - Preparing RobMoSys models, software components and tools to be released/hosted in open source. - Operating dedicated code repositories, build chains, test facilities, etc. - Fostering exchanges between RobMoSys partners and industry partners. - Proposing RobMoSys tool enhancements (industry-friendly functionalities, new features, reliability features, tool connectors with other external tools, among others). - Managing the quality and maturity of RobMoSys tools - Ensuring open innovation through the sharing of the research, development, and maintenance efforts as far as possible - Fostering sustainable commercial services and ecosystems around the RobMoSys tools.